- Borrow & Request

 But it also searches across our many databases, to show you a wide variety of journal, newspaper and magazine articles, maps, videos and government documents on your subject.

-You can find "facets" on the left of a 1Search results page to use to quickly focus your search to the type of resource you want.
+You can find "facets" on the right of a 1Search results page to use to quickly focus your search to the type of resource you want.

 One caveat: much of the type of information businesses need is not found in this type of search.
 If you need a more in-depth search of specific databases you may choose one of them to search directly from the Library Databases list on the OSU Libraries page, or use the ones listed in this guide..